The Active Optics System on the Vera C. Rubin Observatory: Optimal Control of Degeneracy Among the Large Number of Degrees of Freedom: Results

 The addition of further wavefront error measurements across the field, for instance by rotating the camera, could allow us to better constrain the Zernike estimates and thereby minimize the power spectrum.
 Conversely, should there be fewer Zernike measurements\textemdash such as if no donut image falls within one of the corner wavefront sensors or if one ceases to function\textemdash our measurements would degrade, making it more challenging to constrain the degenerate space.

 The manifestation of noise becomes pronounced from mode $\tilde{u}_{40}$ onwards for two primary reasons.
 Modes beyond $\tilde{u}_{50}$ are exclusively included because of SVD basis completion which extends the basis from 50 $u_i$ singular vectors up to 76 through the null space of the sensitivity matrix, they are thus absent in our measurements and bear null singular values.
 Modes between $\tilde{u}_{40}$ and $\tilde{u}_{50}$ correspond to those with the lowest singular values in Figure \ref{fig:weighted_svd}, with minimal impact on the wavefront.
-However, the onset of noise appears to be close to $\tilde{u}_{27}$, with the first noise peak being observed at $\tilde{u}_{30}$, which corresponds in Figure \ref{fig:weighted_svd} to a characteristic mode involving a quasi-degenerate counter-movement of pistoning between M2 and the Camera.
+However, the onset of noise appears to be close to $\tilde{u}_{25}$, with the first noise peak being observed at $\tilde{u}_{30}$, which corresponds in Figure \ref{fig:weighted_svd} to a characteristic mode involving a quasi-degenerate counter-movement of pistoning between M2 and the Camera.

 This analysis, in conjunction with the right panel's cumulative singular value sum, guides our selection of the truncation threshold.
-The power spectrum suggests mode 27 as a plausible truncation point, a conclusion bolstered by the cumulative sum indicating that 99\% of the singular value contribution is reached by the 21st mode ($\tilde{\sigma}_{21}$).
-Despite this, to maximize the information gleaned from the wavefront measurement, we extend the truncation to the 27th mode.
+The power spectrum suggests mode 25 as a plausible truncation point, a conclusion bolstered by the cumulative sum indicating that 99\% of the singular value contribution is reached by the 25th mode ($\tilde{\sigma}_{25}$).

 Figure \ref{fig:vvt} presents the effective response matrix for both unscaled and scaled sensitivity matrices after truncation at this threshold.
 These matrices compare the true degrees of freedom on the $x$ axis, with the estimated degrees of freedom in the $y$ axis.
 More precisely, each column within these matrices indicates what each degree of freedom would be estimated to be, highlighting the characteristic modes discussed in the previous section.
 In the unscaled matrix, a distinct division between rigid body motions and bending modes is evident; without scaling, the truncation of the ten modes with the lowest singular values effectively excludes rigid body motions from all the estimates.
 Additionally, the unscaled matrix's lower diagonal block highlights the coupling between M1M3 and M2 modes assuming equal available range in both mirrors.
 In contrast, the scaled matrix adeptly reconstructs rigid body motions, including pistoning and tips/tilts, while excluding decenterings.
 The remainder of the scaled effective response matrix corroborates our previous observations: estimates predominantly interpret M1M3 bending modes as M2 modes alongside certain rigid body motions, while almost perfectly reconstructing M2 modes.